Graduate Fellowship Applicant Resume Example

 In this section, I’ll walk you through a sample resume and a downloadable template.
 You’ll get practical examples to make your application stronger.

-If you want to stand out as a Graduate Research Assistant applicant, your resume should showcase both technical skills and research experience.
+If you want to stand out as a Graduate Research Assistant applicant, make sure your application includes a cover letter and your resume should showcase both technical skills and research experience.
 I always highlight measurable achievements.

 Use clear sections for education, research projects, and technical skills.
 Quantify your impact where you can-think “analyzed 1,000+ data samples” or “published 2 peer-reviewed papers.”